FACT-Finder-Web-Components/magento2-module/README.md

 - multiselect
 - all scalars

+#### Numerical attributes

+Setting a multi-attribute field as numerical, will cause this field to be exported to a separate multi-attribute column named `NumericalAttributes`.
+This would easier filter configuration in FACT-Finder.

+**Note:** Attributes which are part of configuration are always exported to `FilterAttributes`.

 ### CMS Export Settings

 You can export Your CMS pages to FACT-Finder to present them in suggest results.